-As a student in the neuroscience Ph.D. program, you'll work closely with top-notch faculty in state-of-the-art facilities to cultivate extensive research experience and training in the foundations of neuroscience.
+As a student in the Neuroscience Ph.D. program, you'll work closely with top-notch faculty in state-of-the-art facilities to cultivate extensive research experience and training in the foundations of neuroscience.
 The program uses a mentorship model, in which students work closely with an advisor on a shared research project.

 Research Opportunities and Assistantships

 Students in the Ph.D. program work closely with faculty on research, and most students co-author published works before graduation.
-The program has state-of-the-art research facilities, including the Brain Research and Integrative Neuroscience (BRAIN) Center that is fully equipped for cellular/molecular neuroscience, as well as a complete suite of surgical and behavioral testing rooms, including dedicated space and equipment for in vivo imaging, in vivo micodialysis, as well as electrophysiological and optogenetic recordings.
+The program has state-of-the-art research facilities, including the Brain Research and Integrative Neuroscience (BRAIN) Center that is fully equipped for cellular/molecular neuroscience, as well as a complete suite of surgical and behavioral testing rooms, including dedicated space and equipment for in vivo imaging, in vivo microdialysis, as well as electrophysiological and optogenetic recordings.

-Admission to the neuroscience Ph.D. program requires:
+Admission to the Neuroscience Ph.D. program requires:

 Application deadline is December 15.
-Apply online at
+Apply online at Neuroscience Application Page.

 All Ph.D. students are required to complete a publishable-quality, empirical thesis (or the equivalent, for those who transfer into the program with an M.S. from another institution).
-In addition, students must complete a major paper and a dissertation, both empirically based and of publication quality.
-An oral defense for each of these (i.e., the thesis, major paper, and dissertation) must be approved of by a committee of faculty members.
+In addition, students must complete a major paper and a dissertation, both empirically based and of publishable quality.
+An oral defense for each of these (i.e., the thesis, major paper, and dissertation) must be approved by a committee of faculty members.